KineticDeveloper/HACKvent2020/01/README.md

 ---

-An invitation card is provided with the code "hidden" behind black rectangles.
+## Introduction

+Welcome to this year's HACKvent.

+Attached you can find the "Official" invitation to the HackVent.

 ![card.png](card.png)

+One of my very young Cyber Elves cut some parts of the card with his alpha scissors.

+Have a great HACKvent,

+– Santa

+---

+## Analysis

 The black rectangles come from alpha channel manipulations.
-Setting the alpha channel to opaque may resolve the hidden flag:
+Setting the alpha channel to opaque may bring up the hidden flag.

 Image Magick tool: